AAPOR Awards

 Who can nominate:

-Any member of AAPOR may make a nomination.
+Anyone (AAPOR members AND non-members) may submit a nomination.
 The innovations nominated may result from their own work or that of others.

 Eligibility: